manasavemuri19/Calculator/README.md

 # Calculator
-A simple calculator app that performs arithmetic operations: +,-,*,/,%
+1. A simple calculator app that performs arithmetic operations: +,-,*,/,%.
-Note: The PHP code was executed with the Xampp Server
+2. The PHP code was executed with the Xampp Server